-Training your pup is also a great way to keep them entertained – since intelligent dogs can get bored more easily.
+Training your pup is a great way to keep them entertained, since intelligent dogs can get bored more easily.

 Both Border Collies and Poodles are athletic and intelligent.
-So they require a lot of exercise and activities to keep them happy.
+So, they need lots of exercise and activities to keep them happy.

 This pretty much guarantees that your Bordoodle will be the same.

-If you don’t have sheep to herd, engaging your dog in activities like agility trials is a must.
+If you don’t have sheep to herd, activities like agility trials are a must.

 Bordoodle Health and Care